Rockford, Washington: Geography

 According to the United States Census Bureau, the town has a total area of 0.68 sqmi, all of it land.

+Rockford is located in southeastern Spokane County in the rolling agricultural region of the Palouse.
+It is located in a valley where Mica Creek flows into Rock Creek.
+Mica Creek flows from the north while Rock Creek flows from the southeast, the latter of which turns to a northwesterly direction in the town.
+The surrounding plateau rises nearly 300 feet above the valley floor to an elevation of approximately 2,600 feet above sea level.

+Transportation

+Washington State Route 27 runs north–south along the eastern edge of the community, connecting Rockford with the town of Fairfield, Washington, six miles by road to the south.
+Approximately 15 miles by road north along State Route 27 is The City of Spokane Valley, part of the larger Spokane urban area.
+Washington State Route 278 begins at State Route 27 in Rockford and heads east just over five miles to the Idaho state line.
+State Route 278 runs through Rockford along Emma and First Streets, passing through the center of the community.

 Demographics

 2010 census

-As of the census of 2010, there were 470 people, 192 households, and 136 families living in the town.
+As of the 2010 census, there were 470 people, 192 households, and 136 families living in the town.
 The population density was 691.2 PD/sqmi.
 There were 213 housing units at an average density of 313.2 /sqmi.
 The racial makeup of the town was 92.6% White, 0.4% African American, 3.0% Native American, 1.3% Asian, 1.7% from other races, and 1.1% from two or more races.
 Hispanic or Latino of any race were 3.0% of the population.

 There were 192 households, of which 27.1% had children under the age of 18 living with them, 57.3% were married couples living together, 8.3% had a female householder with no husband present, 5.2% had a male householder with no wife present, and 29.2% were non-families.
 20.8% of all households were made up of individuals, and 7.3% had someone living alone who was 65 years of age or older.
 The average household size was 2.45 and the average family size was 2.78.

 The median age in the town was 44.9 years.
 19.4% of residents were under the age of 18; 6.9% were between the ages of 18 and 24; 24% were from 25 to 44; 33.4% were from 45 to 64; and 16.2% were 65 years of age or older.
 The gender makeup of the town was 50.2% male and 49.8% female.